population-research/uganda-covid/paper/uganda_covid_wber_publication.md

 economic revival in the face of additional lockdowns.
-Overall, the results underscore the agricultural sector's role as a vital reservoir of employment during periods of economic upheaval, yet also highlights its susceptibility to further disruptions, whether policy-driven or environmental.
+Overall, the results underscore the agricultural sector's role as a vital reservoir of employment during periods of economic upheaval, yet also highlight its susceptibility to further disruptions, whether policy-driven or environmental.